yasinkbas/UILab/README.md

 [![License](https://img.shields.io/cocoapods/l/UILab.svg?style=flat)](https://cocoapods.org/pods/UILab)
 [![Platform](https://img.shields.io/cocoapods/p/UILab.svg?style=flat)](https://cocoapods.org/pods/UILab)

-UILab - an open-source framework designed to streamline and simplify the process of setting constraints in Swift-based UIKit projects.
-This framework is dedicated to making the often intricate task of defining layout constraints more intuitive and efficient, empowering developers to create responsive and visually appealing user interfaces with ease.
+UILab - an open-source basic framework designed to streamline and simplify the process of setting constraints in Swift-based UIKit projects for personal usage.

 UILab aims to provide you with a powerful set of tools that abstract the complexities of constraint management, allowing you to focus on crafting delightful user experiences.